FUR PAJAMAS

 JOHN ALLMAN

-Composer, lyricist and playwright John Allman was music director for staged readings in Seattle of Fur Pajamas, and his own musical The Miracle of the Salt.
+Composer, lyricist and playwright John Allman (he/him) was music director for staged readings in Seattle of Fur Pajamas, and his own musical The Miracle of the Salt.
 He music-directed his children’s musical Bee Present in Redmond, WA.
 As a singer/songwriter he’s played the Seattle Cabaret Festival.
-Previously, he MD’d a reading his own mini-musical adaptation of Poe’s House of Usher.
+Previously, he MD’d a reading of his own mini-musical adaptation of Poe’s House of Usher.
 John wrote songs for 4 prior children’s musicals: Snow Queen, Fluffy Tale of Adventure, Alice in Wonderland and Sparkle Fairy’s School.
 He wrote incidental music for Agamemnon and Henry V at La MaMa ETC in NYC, and MD’d a workshop of his Alice in Santa Fe, NM.

 DAVID CECI